 We d dropped 75% of our budget on forging the idea and creating great slideware to engage our board, so the remaining budget went towards the actual launch.

 When results came in (and they weren?t great), we didn?t have the resources to iterate and develop the idea further.
 We d been distracted chasing the support of our senior leaders, and neglected to sense-check the idea with people who ultimately wrote our pay-cheque: our customers.

 An agile approach that sets expectations for a sub-optimal launch and gives permission for in-market iteration is, in today’s world, the only launch that will ultimately scale.

 Another initiative we implemented at Unilever was a network of health ambassadors across rural Asia – the plan was to turn salespeople into health advisors.

 When operating within the framework of a large enterprise, my advice is always the same: aim to be entrepreneurial, rather than an entrepreneur.

 You?re there to put a product to market and, over time, test, look for genuine partnerships and scale that product properly.
 You can think big, but what’s more important is that you start small and move fast.

 For every idea we attempted to launch internally, you could see literally dozens of forward-thinking founders working on the same ideas externally, and more often than not they were two or three years ahead of us.

 People may laugh at your slip-ups, but they will make you stronger

-And today, via CO:CUBED, we work with Fortune 200 companies to help them cultivate partnerships with innovative startups.I still don’t get everything right.
+I still don’t get everything right.
 Nobody does.
 But launching a new product or business is so risky, and you can just end up hemorrhaging money if you’re not careful.